MazamaScience/MazamaTimeSeries/README.md

 * single sensor only
 * regular or irregular time axes
 * multiple parameters
-* multiple deployments are supported with multiple records in the `meta` dataframe
+* multiple deployments of a single sensor are supported with multiple records in the `meta` dataframe

 ### Multiple Time Series